Total Pageviews

 Division is a hot topic in our world today, from racial lines to political lines to church lines.
 Satan has done a really good job convincing us to separate ourselves in many ways based on just about anything there is about us.
 The church as Corinth was drawing these lines not on who they were following, but on themselves.
 They were more impressed with their importance in the following, rather than who they were following.
 Each of the men mentioned above were followers of Christ themselves, and the people were segregating things.

 My thought on this was that we allow this to happen to us.
 We create lines in every area our lives, trying to define who we are.
 The fact of the matter is the only line we should have is the one we follow directly to Christ.
 Everything we hear a preacher say should be measured against what the Word says, don’t follow lines blindly.
-Know you identity in Christ.
+Know your identity in Christ.

 Measuring,